 The best way to make sure your rights are protected and that you have the best shot at pursuing the benefits you deserve is to hire a skilled workers’ compensation attorney.
 Adamson & Cleveland, LLC is dedicated to helping injured people seek success with their workers’ comp cases.
 Our experienced workers’ comp attorneys are ready to guide you through each step of the process.

 Whether you’re filing your initial claim or appealing a denied claim, we’ll fight to pursue every dollar you’re entitled to.
 Schedule your free initial consultation today by calling us or visiting our contact page.
 We serve clients in Norcross, Gwinnett County, and across the Atlanta metro area.

-What You Should Say to a Workers’ Comp Adjuster
+What You Should Say to a Workers’ Comp Adjuster in Georgia

 You need to be very careful about what you say about your workplace injury to your workers’ comp adjuster.
 Here are the things you should tell them in your conversation:

 - Stick to the basic facts.
 It’s tempting to go into elaborate detail about what led up to your workplace accident.
 In reality, the more you say, the more likely it is that you’ll get tripped up over some detail or fact that may jeopardize your claim.
 Even if you make a mistake accidentally, the insurance company will jump on that misstep as an opportunity to minimize or deny your claim.
 When you’re recounting how your injury occurred, stick to the basics: Where the injury occurred in your workplace, the time and date of the injury, what type of accident led to your injury, and which parts of your body were injured.